 Pro-tip: Add signature lines for you and the client at the end of the proposal.
 This way you can accelerate the process and move on to the next stage quickly.

 To further enhance your freelance career, sign up on TapChief.
-It is a platform where you can get your expertise verified, share your portfolio, find open projects, interact with potential clients, build relationships with fellow freelancers, and more.
+We are a platform where you can get your expertise verified, share your portfolio, find open projects, interact with potential clients, build relationships with fellow freelancers, and much more.